Naomi Shemer: 1973–1991

 In 1983, Shemer won the Jabotinsky Medal and the Israel Prize.
 The judging committee for the Israeli Prize stated: "The Israel Prize for Music of Israel is awarded to Naomi Shemer for her songs, which naturally find their way into the hearts of all, due to their poetic and musical quality, the wonderful integration between lyrics and melody, and the expression they give to the whispers of the people's hearts."
 In addition, she was awarded an honorary degree from the Hebrew University of Jerusalem and the Weizmann Institute of Science as well as an honorary citizenship of Tel Aviv-Yafo.

 Shemer wrote the title track for Yehoram Gaon's 1982 album Simanei Derekh.
-In 1984, she penned the song Lo Tenatzchu Oti for his album Emtza Haderakh.
-Also in 1984, she wrote the song Ha’Ore’ach (The Guest) for Hakol Over Chavivi.
+In 1984, she penned the song "Lo Tenatzchu Oti" for his album Emtza Haderakh.
+Also in 1984, she wrote the song "Ha’Ore’ach" ("The Guest") for Hakol Over Chavivi.

 From the 1970s onward, as Shemer became more outspokenly right-wing, her songs increasingly featured Jewish and traditional themes.
-While these themes appeared in earlier works such as Shiro Shel Aba and Lo Amut Ki Ehyeh, they became more prominent in songs like Shirat Ha’asavim and El Borot HaMayim.
+While these themes appeared in earlier works such as Shiro Shel Aba and Lo Amut Ki Ehyeh, they became more prominent in songs like "Shirat Ha’asavim" and "El Borot HaMayim".

 By the mid-1980s, Shemer was increasingly viewed by the Israeli public as right-wing, which led some people to hold a negative public image of her, with various public figures and artists sharply criticizing her.

 In 1985, Ofra Haza's album Adamah was released.
-Although the original plan was for Haza and Shemer to collaborate on several songs, the album ultimately featured only one song by Shemer, Hithadshut.
-The same year, Shemer wrote the song Tilbeshi Lavan for a joint album by the Dudaim and the Parvarim.
+Although the original plan was for Haza and Shemer to collaborate on several songs, the album ultimately featured only one song by Shemer, "Hithadshut".
+The same year, Shemer wrote the song "Tilbeshi Lavan" for a joint album by the Dudaim and the Parvarim.

-For Yehoram Gaon's 1986 album Elef Neshikot, Shemer wrote and composed two songs, Dyokan Imi and Kmo Chatzav.
-In the same year, her song Kad HaKemach was performed by the Northern Command Band.
+For Yehoram Gaon's 1986 album Elef Neshikot, Shemer wrote and composed two songs, "Dyokan Imi" and "Kmo Chatzav".
+In the same year, her song "Kad HaKemach" was performed by the Northern Command Band.

 Starting in the mid-1980s, Shemer's commercial success began to decline.
 In 1987, Shemer wrote all the songs for Moshe Beker's album Hafatzim Ishiim.
-While some tracks, like Guy and Tut, received considerable radio play, the album's sales were disappointing.
-Shemer attributed the album's lack of success to her association with the right-wing politics.
+While some tracks, like "Guy" and "Tut", received considerable radio play, the album's sales were disappointing.
+Shemer attributed the album's lack of success to her association with right-wing politics.

-In 1988, Shemer wrote the song Or for Shoshana Damari.
+In 1988, Shemer wrote the song "Or" for Shoshana Damari.
 Featured on Damari's album of the same name, the song was a huge success, helping to bring Damari back into the spotlight and becoming a popular dance hit.